M4-SAR: A Multi-Resolution, Multi-Polarization, Multi-Scene, Multi-Source Dataset and Benchmark for optical-SAR Object Detection: More details on the M4-SAR

 All coordinates are normalized to the range $[0, 1]$ relative to the image dimensions, allowing precise localization of arbitrarily oriented objects—an essential feature for detecting rotated or skewed targets common in remote sensing images.

-The dataset includes six semantically diverse categories: \emph{bridge}, \emph{harbor}, \emph{oil tank}, \emph{playground}, \emph{airport}, and \emph{wind turbine}.
-These categories cover critical infrastructure and industrial facilities, representing real-world scenes across diverse geographic and environmental conditions.
+M4-SAR includes 6 semantically diverse categories: \emph{bridge}, \emph{harbor}, \emph{oil tank}, \emph{playground}, \emph{airport}, and \emph{wind turbine}.
+These categories cover critical infrastructure and industrial facilities, representing real-world scenes across diverse geographic and environmental conditions (e.g., \emph{playground} has practical significance such as earthquake evacuation and crowd gathering analysis).
 M4-SAR is designed to drive progress in multi-source object detection by offering a challenging and comprehensive benchmark.
 Through the integration of optical and SAR modalities with orientation-aware, high-precision annotations, M4-SAR addresses key limitations of existing datasets and provides a solid foundation for developing robust, generalizable models for remote sensing applications.
 More sample visualization of the M4-SAR dataset is shown in Fig. \ref{data-vis}.